Statistical Inference on Tree Swallow Migrations with Random Forests: Testing for Regional Differences in Occurrence

 where the $H^f$ notation is to distinguish these hypotheses from those in \eqref{H0_dist}.
-It should be noted that even under $H^f_0$, the forests are not exactly exchangeable between groups - the conditioning random variable (the datasets, $\mathcal{D}_{08-09}, \mathcal{D}^{NN}_{10-13}$) are different.
+It should be noted that even under $H^f_0$, the forests are not exactly exchangeable between groups since the conditioning random variable (the datasets, $\mathcal{D}_{08-09}, \mathcal{D}^{NN}_{10-13}$) are different.
 As such, there will be stronger dependence within the groups of trees.
 To ameliorate this, we impose an additional condition on the construction of the random forests.
-In particular, instead of bootstrapping, we now subsample observations, i.e.\ each tree is trained on $a < n$ observations, sampled without replacement.
-We use a dynamic subsampling rate, with $a_n = n^p$ for some $p \in (0,1)$, so that $\lim_{n\to\infty} a_n/n = 0$.
+In particular, instead of bootstrapping, we now subsample observations, i.e.\ each tree is trained on $k < n$ observations, without replacement.
+We use a dynamic subsampling rate, with $k_n = n^p$ for some $p \in (0,0.5)$, so that $\lim_{n\to\infty} k_n/n = 0$.
 This ensures that the decision trees used are asymptotically independent, which means that the dependence between tree predictions dies off as $n\to\infty$.
 Thus, the within group and between group dependences approach each other as $n\to\infty$.
 We note that this is a standard requirement imposed upon random forest construction in the random forest theory, such as in \citet{mentch2016quantifying, Wager2017, scornet2015consistency}.
+The choice of mini-ensembles of size 50 is done to balance predictive accuracy and the higher within sample dependence.

-While $H^f_0 \centernot\implies H_0$, rejecting $H_0^f$ supports the notion that migration patterns in the years 2008 and 2009 differed significantly from those observed from 2010-2013.
-Note that because a random forest is simply an average of decision trees, we can reformulate each of the statistics in \eqref{eqn:teststats} as

-Now, we shuffle the functional observations between the 2008-2009 group and the 2010-2013 group many times, at each stage calculating the statistics in \eqref{func_stat}.
+While $H^f_0$ does not imply $H_0$, rejecting $H_0^f$ supports the notion that migration patterns in the years 2008 and 2009 differed significantly from those observed from 2010-2013.
+Note that because a random forest is simply an average of decision trees, we can reformulate each of the statistics in \eqref{eqn:teststats} by substituting in $f_{(08-09)}(t) = \frac{1}{20} \sum_{k=1}^{20} f_{k,(08-09)}(t)$ and likewise for $f_{(10-13)}(t)$.
+Then we shuffle the functional observations between the 2008-2009 group and the 2010-2013 group many times, at each stage calculating the statistics in \eqref{eqn:teststats}.
 That is, to form a permuted random forest, we permute groups of decision trees rather than the data itself, so that we now only have to train $2B$ trees.
-Similarly, for the temporally segmented test, each restricted functional observation is from some distribution $\mathcal{F}^{(i)}_{08-09}$ or $\mathcal{F}^{(i)}_{10-13}$, leading naturally to hypotheses of the form:
+Similarly, for the temporally segmented test, each restricted functional observation is from some distribution $\mathcal{F}^{(i)}_{08-09}$ or $\mathcal{F}^{(i)}_{10-13}$, leading naturally to hypotheses of the form